top of page

 the imperative to be heard

-·As someone who has written throughout their adult life, · R L · has accumulated professional experience writing, in a variety of contexts and unusual conditions, in many different parts of the world.
-Much of that writing has concentrated in and around the Arts—but turning his primary focus to creative work of his own, full time, is a relatively recent development.
+·As someone who has written throughout their adult life, · R L · has accumulated their professional experience across in variety of contexts and unusual conditions, and in many different parts of the world.
+Much of that writing has concentrated in and around the Arts—but turning his primary focus to creative work, full time, is a relatively recent development.
 And while critical and persuasive modes of writing come easily to them—their first love has always been poetry.
-And this has led them to their specialty in poetry, studying Literature and Writing at Bennington.
-Some of their recent poetry publishing credits are provided below; with more forthcoming.
+This is what led them to pursue their MFA in Literature and Writing at the Bennington Writing Seminars, which is where many of their recent poetry publications began—with more forthcoming.

-As a neurodivergent, queer, and disabled creative, the obstacles · R L · has encountered throughout his life has led to making a number of hard choices, and allowing for significant concessions with regards to how and where he can live his life.
-Coming to terms with chronic illness has meant accepting that certain barriers and restrictions are matters of fact, and that while disability means that a body and mind will never “get better”—there are still ways they can be be an agent for change.
-This has led · R L · toward advocacy, and the fight for better, more visible representation of the disabled and disability in the Arts.
-Because, while its true that incremental gains in general awareness of neurodivergence and non-visible illness has improved in recent years, · R L · sees the profound range of marginalized experience absented from most cultural discourse, in favor of acknowledging it as a site of trauma and desire for acceptance.
-Certainly, the latter are both significant parts of being (dis)abled in an abled world—but there's simply more to life than being defined by one's limitations.
+As a neurodivergent, queer, disabled creative, there are obstacles · R L · has faced throughout his life that have necessitated difficult choices on an ongoing basis.
+A significant number of concessions relate to how and where he can live his life.
+Coming to terms with chronic illness has meant accepting that certain barriers and restrictions are matters of fact, and that while disability means that a body and mind are never going to “get better”—there are also ways that those handicaps can be tapped into, and used an agent for change.
+This is what's led · R L · toward advocacy, and the ongoing fight for better, and more visible representation of the disabled and disability in the Arts.
+Because, while it's true that incremental gains in general awareness surrounding neurodivergence and non-visible illness have improved in recent years, · R L · still sees how a profound range of the marginalized experience is willfully absented from most cultural discourse.
+Representation is often disguised under the pretext of acknowledging disability as a site of trauma, along with a desire and need for acceptance.
+Certainly, the latter are significant parts of being (dis)abled in an thoroughly abled world—but there's more to life than being defined by one's limitations.

 This conviction is has led · R L · to found the poetry journal APROSEXIA LIT.
 He sees it as one way to answer the need for a barrier free online publication, where high quality work that originates outside the norm can find a home, and also be part of a larger conversation within the creative community.